GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Complexity kills.
-It sucks the life out of developers, it makes products difficult to plan, build and test, it introduces security challenges and it causes end-user and administrator frustration.
+> ### To be successful, you want to surround yourself with very talented folks whose skills blend very well.
+That’s the secret of success.
 >
-> ~ *Ray Ozzie*
+> ~ *John Warnock*

 ---
 ## 🏎 Quick Facts